aws-ia/terraform-aws-runtask-iam-access-analyzer/README.md

 To use this module you need have the following:

 1. AWS account and credentials
-2. Terraform Cloud with Run Task entitlement (Business subscription or higher)
+2. HCP Terraform with Run Task entitlement (Business subscription or higher)

 ## Usage